MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy setting lets you decide whether users can launch Google Chrome in headless mode.
+  This policy setting lets you decide whether users can launch Microsoft Edge in headless mode.

-If you enable or don't configure this policy, Google Chrome allows use of the headless mode.
+If you enable or don't configure this policy, Microsoft Edge allows use of the headless mode.

-If you disable this policy, Google Chrome denies use of the headless mode.
+If you disable this policy, Microsoft Edge denies use of the headless mode.

   #### Supported features: